DeTaxon/halfvoid/README.md

 	//dont need set type if passing to function l.DeleteIf(x ==> x < 0)

-	//boost.lambda
-	//in syntax tree all operators united to lambda from _X variable
-	//it is possible to use not all of the input variables, but you can't use non existing , like _9999 l.DeleteIf(_1 < 0)

 	//Capture creates copy of lambda on heap, affected by memory poll
 	//Values captured by value are copied
 	//If lambda is a generator, all stack objects copied